Aventyret/solarplexus/docs/guide/config.md

 _[string]_ - `dynamic` type only.
 The key(s) of the taxonomies the editor will be able to filter on when using the block.
 For custom taxonomies, you must have `show_in_rest` set to `true` when calling `register_taxonomy` in your theme/plugin.

 ### noOfPosts
 _int|[int]_ - The maximum posts to be shown in the resulting lists.
-For `dynamic`, an array can be used instead, with 2 positions declaring the min and max number, e.g [3, 6], letting the editor choose between these.
+For `dynamic`, an array can be used instead, with 2 positions declaring the min and max number, e.g [3, 6], letting the editor choose from a range between these.

 ### listType
 _string_ - Can either be `horizontal` or `vertical`.
 This controls how the block type will render its items.